apache/submarine/docs/design/notebook-implementation.md

 ### Environment

-Submarine notebook's environment should be used to run experiment, model serving, etc. Please check [environment implmentation](./environments-implementation.md).
+Submarine notebook's environment should be used to run experiment, model serving, etc. Please check [environment implementation](./environments-implementation.md).
 (More specific to notebook, please check "How to implement to make user can easily use Submarine environments")

-Please note that notebook's Environment should include right version of notebook libraries, and admin should follow the guidance to build correct Docker image, Conda libraris to correctly run Notebook.
+Please note that notebook's Environment should include right version of notebook libraries, and admin should follow the guidance to build correct Docker image, Conda libraries to correctly run Notebook.

 ### Submarine SDK (For Experiment, etc.)